 How to Install SSL on Ubuntu 22

-Let’s Encrypt is a Certificate Authority (CA) that helps in the acquisition and installation of free SSL/TLS certificates, providing secure HTTPS on servers that host web pages.
+Let’s Encrypt is a Certificate Authority (CA) that helps acquire and install free SSL/TLS certificates, providing secure HTTPS on servers that host web pages.
 It simplifies the process with a program called Certbot.
 Certbot, which attempts to automatize the majority (if not every) of the steps required on how to set up SSL on Apache Ubuntu 22.04.
-Nowadays, if you buy Ubuntu VPS server, you don’t need to know where and how to install SSL on Apache or any version that your Ubuntu is running.
+Nowadays, if you buy a Ubuntu VPS server, you don’t need to know where and how to install SSL on Apache or any version that your Ubuntu is running.
 The whole procedure of getting and registering a certificate has been completely automated for both Apache as well as Nginx.

 In this article, we’ll be using Certbot to install the Let’s Encrypt SSL certificate on Ubuntu 22.04.
 Also, make sure the certificate is configured to renew automatically.